TylerJDev/gif2txt/README.md

 Add support for color > .GIF
 Clean files from test after test has completed

-ADDED
+Added
 -----
 URL TO GIF,

 HTML/CSS FORMATTING,

-MP4 TO GIF AUTO-CONVERT
+MP4 TO GIF AUTO-CONVERT,

-Turn into .GIF format alongside of HTML
+Turn into .GIF format alongside of HTML,

 Added test